dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 ## Define dependencies between partitioned assets

+Now that you've seen how to model partitioned assets in different ways, this section shows how to define dependencies between various partitioned assets.

 ### Connect Time-based Partitions

 Partitioned assets in Dagster can have dependencies on other partitioned assets.
 This allows you to create complex data pipelines where the output of one partitioned asset feeds into another.
 Here's how it works: